trevor-reznik/guides/README.md

 “One day a student came to Moon and said: ‘I understand how to make a better garbage collector...

-[Ed. note: Pure reference-count garbage collectors have problems with circular structures that point to themselves.]
+[ed. note: Pure reference-count garbage collectors have problems with circular structures that point to themselves.]

 -------------------------------------

-In the days when Sussman was a novice, Minsky once came to him as he sat hacking at the PDP-6.
+In the days when Sussman was a novice, Minsky once came to him as he sat hacking at the Pdp-6.

 “What are you doing?”, asked Minsky.